-Their Graces, Archbishops Lwanga Tusubira and Johnson are the spiritual leaders for the WAC who call the yearly Synods and chair the meeting of Primates (i.e., chief archbishop or bishop of a province.)
-They are considered the primus inter pares, the first among equals, of the college of Primates.
+His Grace, Archbishops Lwanga Tusubira is the spiritual leader for the WAC who call the yearly Synods and chair the meeting of Primates (i.e., chief archbishop or bishop of a province.)
+He is considered the primus inter pares, the first among equals, of the college of Primates.

 The Book of Common Prayer is the foundational prayer book of Anglicanism.
 In 1549, the Archbishop of Canterbury, Thomas Cranmer, created the book by translating Latin Catholic liturgy into English, and infused the prayers with Protestant reform theology.
 The book became one of the great works of literature and influenced both the English language and the liturgies of other Christian traditions.